Confession time: Descent from antiquity is a non-starter

 Roma Nova is fiction, but I was not immune from the idea of being able to reach back through the centuries when I wrote the stories so I drew on the Roman instinct for recording everything.
 Somehow, the information survived.
 Retaining the essential nature and values of their society is crucial to the Roma Novans’ sense of who they are.
 And although we can’t know exactly who our distant ancestors were, the whole idea probably appeals strongly to us as well.

 Alison Morton is the author of Roma Nova thrillers – INCEPTIO, CARINA (novella), PERFIDITAS, SUCCESSIO, AURELIA, NEXUS (novella), INSURRECTIO and RETALIO, and ROMA NOVA EXTRA, a collection of short stories.
 Audiobooks are available for four of the series.
 Double Identity, a contemporary conspiracy, starts a new series of thrillers.
+JULIA PRIMA, Roma Nova story set in the late 4th century, starts the Foundation stories.
+The sequel, EXSILIUM, is now out.

-Download ‘Welcome to Alison Morton’s Thriller Worlds’, a FREE eBook, as a thank you gift when you sign up to Alison’s monthly email newsletter.
+Download ‘Welcome to Alison Morton’s Thriller Worlds’, a FREE eBook, as a thank you gift when you sign up to Alison’s monthly email update.
 You’ll also be among the first to know about news and book progress before everybody else, and take part in giveaways.

 Leave a Reply